14 Top-Rated Attractions & Places to Visit in Grenoble

 Where to Stay in Grenoble for Sightseeing

-Grenoble has a wide variety of accommodations, from high-end hotels in the historic city center of town to small bed-and-breakfast accommodations on quiet residential streets.
+Grenoble has a wide variety of accommodations, from high-end hotels in the Vieille Ville to small bed-and-breakfast accommodations on quiet residential streets.
 There are also luxurious resort-like properties just outside of Grenoble in beautiful pastoral surroundings.

 - The Park Hôtel Grenoble-MGallery offers 4-star accommodations near the Park Paul Mistral, an expansive green space with lawns and woodlands.
 The hotel features sleek contemporary decor with Greco-Roman-inspired sculptures.
 Amenities include a hammam, fitness center, room service, and a café.
 This hotel is located just outside (within walking distance) of Grenoble's historic city center.

 - Brimming with old-world elegance, the Hôtel d'Angleterre is found on a pleasant tree-lined street in Grenoble's historic city center.
-The 3-star boutique hotel occupies an attractive Haussmann building overlooking the Place Victor Hugo public square/park.
 Some of the rooms have private balconies with spectacular mountain views.
 Amenities include a 24-hour front desk, room service, and laundry service.
 A breakfast buffet is available.

 - Well situated in the historic center of Grenoble just outside of the Vieille Ville pedestrian-only area, the Grand Hotel Grenoble Centre provides comfortable, soundproofed guest rooms with sleek, modern bathrooms.
 This 4-star boutique hotel offers a 24-hour front desk, concierge, room service, and valet parking.
-The hotel is located within a short walk from the restaurants, outdoor cafés, and shops of the Place Grenette.
+It's a short walk to the restaurants, outdoor cafés, and shops of the Place Grenette.

 - The OKKO HOTELS Grenoble Jardin Hoche is a good choice for those seeking a convenient, central location and a trendy ambience.
 Designed in sleek contemporary style, this 4-star hotel has a relaxing lounge, work spaces, a business center, fitness center, and amenities such as laundry service.
 A breakfast buffet is available.